Aircraft Engine Carburetor

 Before gasoline can burn in a piston engine it needs to be vaporized and mixed with oxygen in the right quantities.
 This process is done by either a carburetor or a fuel injection system.
 For this process to be almost perfect the system needs to take into account, power setting, mixture control and such.

-The evaporation of fuel inside of the carburetor caused a drop in temperature possibly forming ice is humidity and outside air temperature conditions are right.
-Heat must be added to prevent this.
+The evaporation of fuel inside of the carburetor causes a drop in temperature possibly forming ice if the humidity and outside air temperature conditions are right.
+External heat must be added to prevent this from happening.

 Piston powered aircraft engines can use either a carburetor or a modern fuel injection system, this page here will go into the details of the carburetor, mixture control, idling system, accelerator pump and much more.